JayL33z/SOC-Case-Studies/002/README.md

 Remove all known malicious artifacts and kill all its processes/sub-processes from the affected system.
 For example in this case, the attacker uploaded webshell *wp_webshell.php*.
 This can be done manually or add custom rules on endpoint security solutions to target its removal.

->Analyst notes: However before removing, if required by IR to perform malware analysis in order to thoroughly understand malware behaviour, ensure that a copy of the malware is securely stored first for safe analysis.
+>Analyst notes: However before removing wp_webshell.php, if required by IR to perform malware analysis in order to thoroughly understand behaviour, ensure that a copy of the malware is securely stored first for safe analysis.

 Also, persistence mechanisms must be investigated and eradicated as well.
 For example, since the web server is on Linux-based OS, search for suspiscious cron jobs, modified startup scripts etc.